spences10/blog.scottspence.me/posts/2018/2018-12-31-react-context-api/index.md

 ```

 You will notice here that we're beginning to use the
-`styled-components`, `theme` props but, if we paste this code in now
+styled-components, `theme` props but, if we paste this code in now
 there won't be any change until the `ThemeProvider` is passed the
 `theme` object so we're going to wrap `App.js` with the
 `ThemeProvider` component so that any component encapsulated by the